AlignmentResearch/go_attack/engines/kgs-bot/README.md

-To run a bot on KGS, from base directory build the cpp-kgs container, then start it:
+To run a bot on KGS, from root directory of the repo build the cpp-kgs container, then start it:

 `docker build . -f engines/kgs-bot/Dockerfile -t humancompatibleai/goattack:cpp-kgs`